Restore America's Estuaries: Community-based restoration

 Restore America's Estuaries engages in projects involving government, corporate, and non-governmental stakeholders at all levels to facilitate the process of coastal restoration.
-Community-based restoration projects represent Restore America's Estuaries’ commitment to working with local stakeholders and volunteers.
+Community-based restoration projects represent Restore America's Estuaries' commitment to working with local stakeholders and volunteers.
 These efforts implement on-the-ground restoration projects that rely on community volunteerism and scientific design.
 Projects include planting salt marsh grasses, removing invasive species, stabilizing stream banks, growing and distributing shellfish, and installing oyster reef substrate in coastal habitats such as Coastal Louisiana, Chesapeake Bay, North Carolina and East Bay, Texas.

-Advocacy efforts
+Advocacy

 Restore America's Estuaries works with government agencies and Congress to develop more effective coastal habitat protection and restoration policies.
 In its first major legislative victory, RAE led efforts to successfully advocate for Congressional passage of the Estuary Restoration Act, which was signed into law on November 7, 2000.
 More recently, in 2009 Restore America's Estuaries successfully led efforts to advocate for habitat restoration funding in the American Recovery and Reinvestment Act, resulting in $167 million for the National Oceanic and Atmospheric Administration's Restoration Center.
 Also in 2009, Restore America's Estuaries established the HabNet Coalition, a group of more than 50 conservation organizations that are leading advocacy efforts in support of the U.S. Fish and Wildlife Service's Coastal Program, including Congressional authorization of the program.
 In addition, Restore America's Estuaries and its member organizations are advocating for passage of numerous regional estuary restoration bills in Congress, and annually organize events and legislation in support of National Estuaries Day.

 Convening the coastal and estuarine habitat community

 Restore America's Estuaries also convenes the broader coastal and estuarine habitat restoration community by fostering dialogue; by seeking out and establishing partnerships that help build capacity and advance the practice of restoration; and by identifying and exploring emerging issues important to the community.
 As a convener, its intent is to objectively create an open dialogue with the multitude of diverse interests involved with, or affecting, coastal habitats.

 Restore America's Estuaries hosts a biennial National Conference and Expo on Coastal and Estuarine Habitat Restoration to convene government, corporate, and non-governmental stakeholders in an effort to facilitate information sharing about coastal issues and discuss concerns/solutions about environmental challenges.

-The Inaugural Conference on Coastal and Estuarine Habitat Restoration was held in April 2003 in Baltimore, MD.
-Since that time, conferences have been held in 2004 (Seattle), 2006 (New Orleans), and 2008 (Providence, RI).
+The Inaugural Conference on Coastal and Estuarine Habitat Restoration was held in April 2003 in Baltimore, Maryland.
+Since that time, conferences have been held in 2004 (Seattle), 2006 (New Orleans), and 2008 (Providence, Rhode Island).

 The 5th National Conference, Preparing for Climate Change: Science, Practice, and Policy, will be hosted at the Galveston Island Convention Center in Galveston Texas, November 13–17, 2010.
 Restore America's Estuaries expects more than 1,000 attendees, 150 exhibitors, 160 poster presentations, and 400 presenters in 80-plus sessions dealing with the newest approaches to coastal habitat preservation and restoration.